kubevault/kubevault/docs/reference/cli/vault_generate.md

 ### Options

 ```
   -f, --filename strings            Filename, directory, or URL to files identifying the resource to update
   -h, --help                        help for generate
       --keys stringToString         Key/Value map used to store the keys to read and their mapping keys. secretKey=objectName (default [])
   -k, --kustomize string            Process the kustomization directory.
 This flag can't be used together with -f or -R.
   -o, --output string               output format yaml/json. default to yaml
   -R, --recursive                   Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -b, --secretrolebinding string    secret role binding. namespace/name
+  -p, --vault-ca-cert-path string   vault CA cert path in secret provider, default to Insecure mode.
   -r, --vaultrole string            vault role.
 RoleKind/name
 ```

 ### Options inherited from parent commands